256dpi/lungo/README.md

 - The `bsonkit` package provides building blocks that extend the ones found in the official `bson` package for handling BSON data.
-Its functions are mainly useful to applications that need to inspect, compare, convert, transform, clone, access and manipulate BSON data in memory.
+Its functions are mainly useful to applications that need to inspect, compare, convert, transform, clone, access and manipulate BSON data directly in memory.

 - On top of that, the `mongokit` package provides the MongoDB data handling algorithms and structures.
 Specifically, it implements the MongoDB querying,